DavidHz26/DavidHz26/README.md

 # 👋 Hi!
 My name is David Hernández

-## I'm a Junior Video Game and Software Developer.
+## I'm a Video Game and Software Developer Junior.

 During my career I have developed/participated in some video games in events called GameJams from my University. <br>
 <br>